DVD Extras for this story on the 14-episode box sets include:

 I also thought it was good that by the time Shona's bizarre antics begin in that opening sequence, we have got just the right amount of set-up for it from the dialogue just previous, and it becomes a really new and intriguing premise for a set-piece scene, showcasing Steven Moffat's imagination.
 Good stuff.

 On reflection, the story as a whole seems to flip through a few reversals on whether or not it's better to ignore the creatures and focus on distraction, or vice-versa.
 Though the premise can absorb this move this time around, it seems to be another example of Moffat changing the rules of his game of fairy-tale hopscotch to keep the game lively, and to hell with whether or not it makes sense.

-The cast of major characters at the base work quite well though.
+The major characters at the base work quite well though.
 They're all fleshed out in satisfying fashion, continuing to surprise us as the story goes on, and they have quite good interaction with our two regulars.
 Peter Capaldi's Doctor is also in good form here, staying nicely focused on problem-solving when he needs to be, and throwing in some lovely eccentricities at appropriate moments.
 He is getting to be quite a good Doctor....

 Some of the best moments come from the delightful character of Shona though, particularly when her Scottishness comes out and makes her off-the-wall comments bounce around the room a bit longer.
 A really good combination of writing and performance there.
 Nice.